xlzhen/RiceQuant-Research-Notebook/README.md

 # RiceQuant-Research-Notebook
-This repository aims to realize liquid investment strategy research ideas from XBZ on Chinese stock markets
+This repository aims to realize research ideas on liquid investment strategy from XBZ on Chinese stock markets (namely stocks currently trade on Shanghai stock exchange and Shenzhen stock exchange)